 However, in the cities with high cloud cover, the summers are pleasant, and the winters mild, making them the ideal places to visit when you want to avoid crowded beaches and cliche holiday destinations.

 Forget the frigid winters in Canada, as your hearsay would have you believe.
 Canada’s natural beauty is best experienced first-hand, as you shall see from this review.
 For those who chose to venture into Canada to experience the moderate climate of the cloud covered cities, you will enjoy everything from beaches, rainforests, water sports, art, and culture—think of anything, and you will probably find it here.
-So, without belaboring the point, here are the ten Cloudiest Cities in Canada you too can enjoy.
+So, without belaboring the point, here are ten of the cloudiest Canadian cities you too can enjoy.

 Did you know that people with Porphyria are allergic to the sun?
 In 2010, a South African family struggling with this condition was granted asylum in Prince Rupert to escape the scorching sun in South Africa.
 The weather here cannot be described as hot, and it’s generally just warm.
 The warm weather season here lasts from June to September, with average highs in the range of 62°F – 64°F.